 Our ponies are great.
 Ben, the buckskin and a Morgan cross is in both pictures left.
 He is a legend around here (if only in his own mind)!
 He has helped teach MANY kids to ride and jump.
 Now MY kids get a turn.
 My oldest got to show him in 2009 at Iowa Games winning a Silver in Dressage AND Jumping.
+In Fall of 2019 Ben went to pony heaven.
+RIP my boy.

 Then the very next weekend he got to be a 4H pony and helped win several blue ribbons there too.
 In 2010 my number two daughter will get to move up to Ben (off W. shown below left) and my oldest will have to go on to an other horse.
 (Which horse at this time is undecided, if you ask her it will be Bounder, her trainer, Erin Reece has not yet spoken to that.)
 Bounder show here with Erin.

 One of my all time favorite horses is Bucky, the AQHA mare, she came to me as a western pleasure training horse and started her career as a youth horse.
 Bucky ended up with a successful career in both the western pleasure and Eventing.
 Shown exclusively by “her girls” who are both very successful in the equine industry.
 Bucky, was not only a perfect show horse but also gave a ton of lessons and was very instrumental in teaching a load of kids to ride after her show career.
 Shown right with the English tack and with the younger sister at Iowa Games and left with the older sister, western at Iowa State Fair.
+Bucky left us for heaven in her mid 20’s.

 My training history would be wholly incomplete with out the crossbreds.
 Drafts crossed on Thoroughbreds, Paints, Arabs and Morgans have all been popular with us.

 Bounder shown on the left is just a blast, he is out of a TB mare and a Percheron x APHA stallion.
 He does everything for fun he is happy to work and play.
 Bounder likes to do lessons and likes to go out hacking, he likes to hunt and he just likes to go.
 He is like a lap dog except he doesn’t bark.
 He is pictured above with Erin jumping and here with a favorite student.
+In 2019 Bounder went to gallop in heaven.

 On the right is Baby Face, he is a conglomeration 1/8th Arab, 3/8 percheron, 1/8 paint 3/8 Thoroughbred.
 Baby loves to jump and is very cat like, not relaxed emotionally enough to be good at dressage but great as a jumper and field hunter.